 In some embodiments, the housing of the device does not include a wireless radio transmitter/receiver, but rather communicates (via wired or wireless connection) with the meter device, which does include a wireless radio transmitter/receiver.
 In such embodiments, the housing of the device utilizes the wireless radio of the meter device for longerrange communication.
 In some embodiments, the wireless radio communicates with a meter above, below, or beside the device comprising the wireless radio.
 In other embodiments, the wireless radio is wired to and connected with a meter above, below, or besides the device comprising the wireless radio.
 In some embodiments, the wireless radio detects signals from other wireless device nearby, such as, for example, a Bluetooth device held by an officer, and communicates with the detected wireless device when authorized.
-In some embodiments, when a dangerous level of a chemical is detected by the environmental senor of the 5 device, the wireless radio can search for and detect a wireless device, such as, for example, a Bluetooth device held by a parking enforcement officer or a police officer on patrol, and send energy information to the Bluetooth device to alert the authority.
+In some embodiments, when a dangerous level of a chemical is detected by the environmental sensor of the 10 device, the wireless radio can search for and detect a wireless device, such as, for example, a Bluetooth device held by a parking enforcement officer or a police officer on patrol, and send energy information to the Bluetooth device to alert the authority.
 In other embodiments, a wireless device, such as, for example, a Bluetooth device held by a parking enforcement officer or a police officer on patrol, can send emergency information, such as a fire alert, to the wireless radio of the device.
-After receiving such emergency information, the device can display received information on 15 a display screen of the device to alert user of the device of the emergency.
+After receiving such emergency information, the device can display received information on 20 a display screen of the device to alert user of the device of the emergency.

 In some embodiments, the housing of the device encloses a wireless radio transmitter/receiver.
-The wireless radio can be any equipment known in the art that is capable of 20 receiving and/or transmitting radio waves, using any methods.
-For example, the wireless radio transmitter and receiver can be any equipment that can transmit and receive radio waves in any known fashion using any known data protocol, many of which are well known in the art, without departing 25 from the scope of this invention.
+The wireless radio can be any equipment known in the art that is capable of 25 receiving and/or transmitting radio waves, using any methods.
+For example, the wireless radio transmitter and receiver can be any equipment that can transmit and receive radio waves in any known fashion using any known data protocol, many of which are well known in the art, without departing 30 from the scope of this invention.

 The wireless radio transmitter suitably utilizes ISM band, Wi-Fi, Bluetooth, ZigBee, iBeacon, cellular (e.g., GSM, GPRS, EDGE, 2G, 2.5G, 3G, 4G, 5G, etc.), IEEE 802.15, WiMAX, or the like, to transmit information.
-The wireless 30 radio transmitter is optionally used to communicate information collected from, for example, one or more sensors, the meter mechanism, or one or more RFID tags, to a remote server.
-The wireless radio transmitter is also optionally used to communicate internal information such as maintenance 35 and error reporting messages, to one or more remote servers or a cloud computing system.
-The wireless radio transmitter is optionally used to communicate information to the meter mechanism, to one or more RFID tags (including memory) associated with the meter, to one or more remote servers, to 40 a cloud computing system, to one or more parking enforcement officers, and/or to a meter maintenance technician.
+The wireless 35 radio transmitter is optionally used to communicate information collected from, for example, one or more sensors, the meter mechanism, or one or more RFID tags, to a remote server.
+The wireless radio transmitter is also optionally used to communicate internal information such as maintenance 40 and error reporting messages, to one or more remote servers or a cloud computing system.
+The wireless radio transmitter is optionally used to communicate information to the meter mechanism, to one or more RFID tags (including memory) associated with the meter, to one or more remote servers, to 45 a cloud computing system, to one or more parking enforcement officers, and/or to a meter maintenance technician.

 In some embodiments, the wireless radio communicates to the meter or a remote server by relaying information through another object.
-For example, the object is, by way 45 of non-limiting examples, another meter device, a vehicle, a consumer device, a mobile phone, a smartwatch, a camera, a computer, a laptop, an electronic notepad, or a PDA.
-In various embodiments, the wireless radio communicates directly to a database, a user, an enforcement officer, or a 50 configured to enter power saving mode, wherein the one or maintenance technician.
+For example, the object is, by way 50 of non-limiting examples, another meter device, a vehicle, a consumer device, a mobile phone, a smartwatch, a camera, a computer, a laptop, an electronic notepad, or a PDA.
+In various embodiments, the wireless radio communicates maintenance technician.